LOCATION: PENSHAW MONUMENT, SUNDERLAND / COUNTY DURHAM BORDER

 A Telling of Light is a special new commission to memorialise and commemorate the huge number of lives lost to Covid in the UK during the course of the pandemic, the work will reflect and recognise the magnitude of this loss and specifically the loss of breath.

 This contemplative piece will be visible from up to 20 miles away.
-It will incorporate multiple videos of a single illuminated breath, which will rise up the pillars of the Penshaw Monument and disappear into the dark of the night.
+It will incorporate a multiplicity of abstracted landscape scenes changing into single illuminated breaths, rising up the pillars of the Penshaw Monument and disappearing into the dark of the night.

-The whole sequence will be accompanied by the hauntingly beautiful music of Hildagard von Bingen, the 12th-century mystic and visionary and one of the earliest-known female composers.
-The soundtrack will be available for audiences to download to listen to at a distance as they view the piece, from Lumiere-festival.co.uk and on the Artichoke channel on Bloomberg Connects.
+These visually compelling sequences will be accompanied by the hauntingly beautiful music that focuses in on Hildagard von Bingen, the 12th-century mystic and visionary and one of the earliest-known female composers.
+The soundtrack will be available for audiences to download to listen to at a distance as they view the piece, here on the Lumiere website and on the Artichoke guide on the Bloomberg Connects app.